Shrav463/Twitter_Sentiment_Analysis/README.md

   4.TweetText	Tweet content
   5.TweetDate	Date column added during preprocessing

-✅ The dashboard does not rely on topic-specific columns, making it compatible with a wide range of sentiment datasets.
+The dashboard does not rely on topic-specific columns, making it compatible with a wide range of sentiment datasets.

-🧠 Key Features
+**Key Features**

   1.Machine Learning–Based Sentiment Analysis
   2.Uses ML-generated sentiment labels as input